“Even five minutes spent in silence will nurture & revive your soul and spirit.” -Doreen Virtue

 5. Celebrate Yourself

-What is just one amazing thing that YOU did today for yourself?
-Did you choose a healthy meal over fast food?
+What is one amazing thing YOU did today?
+Did you take a step forward with you business?
 Did you ask for help when you needed it?
-Did you say no to another glass of wine?
-Celebrate yourself, mama.
+Did you complete continuing education for your profession?

 You don’t have to write this down in a physical journal.
 Write it on a post-it & store it on your nightstand, text them to a loved one, keep a list on your phone, or email it to yourself for future keeping.
 Before bed, take a moment to reflect & high-five yourself.
 You deserve it.